(

 Resource

-Locator) The address that defines the route to a file on an Internet server (Web server, mail server, etc.).
-URLs are typed into a Web browser to access Web pages and files, and URLs are embedded within the pages themselves as links (see
+Locator) The address that defines the route to a page or file on an Internet server (Web server, mail server, etc.).
+URLs are typed into a Web browser to access Web pages and files, and URLs are links embedded within the pages to other pages (see

 hypertext).